nextgis/nextgisweb/doc/admin/install.rst

 - GDAL >= 3.8.

-- Node.js 20.x or higher and Yarn 1.x package manager.
-We recommend using
+- Node.js 20.x or higher and pnpm package manager via Corepack.
+We recommend using NodeSource package repository.
-  NodeSource and Yarn package repositories.

 - PostgreSQL database with PostGIS extension enabled: